Arthur Steel-Maitland

 Sir Arthur Herbert Drummond Ramsay Steel-Maitland, 1st Baronet (5 July 1876 – 30 March 1935) was a British Conservative politician.
 He was the first Chairman of the Conservative Party from 1911 to 1916 and held junior office from 1915 to 1919 in David Lloyd George's coalition government.
 From 1924 to 1929 he was Minister of Labour under Stanley Baldwin, with a seat in the cabinet.

 Background and education

 The second son of Mary Emmeline Eden Drummond, daughter of General Henry Drummond, and Colonel Edward Harris Steel, Steel-Maitland was educated at Rugby and at Balliol College, Oxford, where he was a classical Scholar and Eldon Scholar in 1899.
-He gained first class honours in classics and law, and became a Fellow of All Souls College in 1900.
+He gained first class honours in classics and law, and became a Fellow of All Souls College in 1900 (receiving an MA from the college in January 1903).
 He was Secretary, Junior Treasurer and President of the Oxford Union Society, and rowed against Cambridge in 1899.
-His brother, Col. Richard Steel, was concerned with MIO during the war.